-I realized that it would have been easy for the inquisition to kill Hope at the first sign or resistance, but Brother Lux had given Hope the opportunity to surrender and discuss the evidence against him.
-Father Pius and Brother Lux had wanted to imprison the coven, and perhaps make them stand trial, but they wanted them alive for the time being.
+I realized that it would have been easy for the inquisition to kill Hope at the first sign of resistance, but Brother Lux had given Hope the opportunity to surrender and discuss the evidence against him.
+Father Pius and Brother Lux wanted to imprison the coven, but they wanted them alive for now.

 A faint light of hope broke through my dark thoughts.
 If there really were a trial, then Hope, and perhaps Captain Goode, might be spared since they had produced no male heirs.
 Nothing but the power of a God could break the High Priest’s seal, so it might override the inquisition’s judgement.

-Father Pius knew about the Frey and Goode family curses, so he might have taken them into account.
+Father Pius knew about the Frey and Goode family curses, so he would have taken them into account.
 This realization brought me to the second point of importance.

-Second, I know that High Priest Pius premeditated his Coven’s imprisonment.
-He’s all but admitted to me that the blood oath gave him an excuse to arrest those he’d wanted out of his way.
+Second, I know that High Priest Pius premeditated his coven’s imprisonment.
+He’s admitted to me that the blood oath gave him an excuse under coven law to arrest those he’d wanted out of his way.
 Why would he do so, instead of continuing to use their powers to his ends?
 Why risk exposing himself when they were tortured, or when they went to trial?